Illegal alien indicted on reentry charge

 U.S. Attorney's Office, Northern District of West Virginia

-ELKINS, WEST VIRGINIA – Jose Catarino Feregrino-Resendez, a citizen of Mexico, was indicted by a federal grand jury today for an immigration violation, U.S. Attorney Bill Powell announced.
+MARTINSBURG, WEST VIRGINIA – Naun Romero, of Honduras, was indicted today by a federal grand jury on a reentry charge, United States Attorney Bill Powell announced.

-Assistant U.S. Attorney Andrew R. Cogar is prosecuting the case on behalf of the government.
-The Department of Homeland Security Immigrations and Customs Enforcement and the FBI investigated.
+Assistant U.S. Attorney Brandon S. Flower is prosecuting the cases on behalf of the government.
+The Department of Homeland Security Immigration and Customs Enforcement investigated.